california small estate affidavit california small estate affidavit

 A critical facet of the Small Estate Affidavit is its impact on liabilities and debts.
 Under the regulation of the affidavit, the person who files it, usually the heir or beneficiary, agrees to use the decedent’s property to clear any unpaid debts and liabilities.
 This is a critical responsibility, as this includes everything from mortgages to unpaid utility bills and outstanding taxes.

 The person filing a Small Estate Affidavit must ensure they fully understand their obligations.
 They’re required to handle all the decedent’s debts before distributing the remaining property.
 If a claim is made against the estate later on, they could be held personally accountable.
-Thus, many individuals consult legal professionals to understand the liability implications before proceeding with a Small Estate affidavit.
+Thus, many individuals consult legal professionals to understand the implications of liability before proceeding with a small estate affidavit.
 More attention is required in situations where the total of an estate’s debts outweighs the value of its assets, as this could further complicate the process.

 Alternatives to California Small Estate Affidavit